Tag: White House

 Tags: Christmas, Christmas tree, Christmas Tree lighting ceremony, Eleanor Roosevelt, FDR, guest post, ornaments, Secret service, White House, World War II, WWII

 After all, it’s a holiday that basically crafted entirely around the consumption of turkey.
-I’m not entirely sure that this is what Lincoln had in [...]
+I’m not entirely sure that this is what Lincoln had in mind when he established Thanksgiving in 1863, but hey, it’s not called “Turkey Day” without reason.

-With Super Bowl Sunday just two days away, we’ve decided to call an audible and make today’s “Facial Hair Friday” into a “Football Friday.”
 When the New England Patriots and New York Giants collide in this year’s Super Bowl, the two teams will be competing for more than just a National Football League championship.
 The winner will also receive a trip to the White House, a place that many gridiron greats have called home.

 Posted by Gregory Marose on February 3, 2012, under - Presidents, Uncategorized.